7orlum/Orlum.Text/README.md

 * For Polish you should specify 4 forms of a phrase inflected for number and splited by semicolon.
 Specify inflections of the phrase required to be compatible with numbers 1, 2, 5 and ½ in that exact order, for example `{0:NP;pl;litr;litry;litrów;litra}`.
 * For Russian you should specify 3 forms of the phrase inflected for number and splited by semicolon.
 Specify inflections of the phrase required to be compatible with numbers 1, 2 and 5 in that exact order, for example `{0:NP;ru;рубль;рубля;рублей}`.

-You can continue to use predefined set of format strings with NumericalPhraseFormatter, NumericalPhraseFormatter just adds new Format String `NP` that allows to select compatible to the given number form of phrase.
+You can continue to use predefined set of format strings with `NumericalPhraseFormatter`, `NumericalPhraseFormatter` just adds new format string `NP` that allows to select compatible to the given number form of phrase.
-NumericalPhraseFormatter works independently of current culture, you specify language directly in the format string after `NP` tag: `{0:NP;EN;ruble;rubles}`, but predefined set of format strings is culture-sensitive and you should specify `cultureInfo` in NumericalPhraseFormatter constructor.
+`NumericalPhraseFormatter` works independently of current culture, you specify language directly in the format string after `NP` tag: `{0:NP;EN;ruble;rubles}`, but predefined set of format strings is culture-sensitive and you should specify `cultureInfo` in `NumericalPhraseFormatter` constructor.
 When `cultireInfo` is not specified it obtain the current locale setting of the operating system.

 ```cs
 using orlum.TypographyHelper;